Military chaplain

 also employ humanist or non-faith-based chaplains who offer a non-religious approach to chaplain support.
-From 1918 to 1942, political commissars in the Soviet Red Army monitored and shaped the beliefs, loyalties and enthusiasms of Soviet soldiers and officers in a context of official state atheism.
+From 1918 to 1942, political commissars in the Soviet Red Army monitored and shaped the beliefs, loyalties, and enthusiasms of Soviet soldiers and officers in a context of official state atheism.

 Nomination, selection, and commissioning

-In the United Kingdom, the Ministry of Defence employs chaplains, but their authority comes from their sending church.
+In the United Kingdom, the Ministry of Defence employs chaplains, but their authority comes from their sending church or endorsing authorities.
 At the present time there are no non-religious chaplains.
 Royal Navy chaplains undertake a 16-week bespoke induction and training course, including a short course at Britannia Royal Naval College, and specialist fleet time at sea alongside a more experienced chaplain.
 Naval chaplains called to service with the Royal Marines undertake a commando course at Commando Training Centre Royal Marines, Lympstone and if successful serve with a front-line Royal Marines unit.
 British Army chaplains undertake seven-weeks training at The Armed Forces Chaplaincy Centre Amport House and the Royal Military Academy Sandhurst.
 Royal Air Force chaplains must complete 12 weeks Specialist Entrant course at the RAF College Cranwell followed by a Chaplains' Induction Course at Armed Forces Chaplaincy Centre Amport House of a further 2 weeks.
 Amport House was sold by the MOD in 2020.